Daniel-KM/Omeka-S-module-Access/README.md

 Don't forget to add derivative paths if you use module [Derivative Media].

+You can adapt `routes.ini` as you wish too, but this is useless in most cases.

+##### Process of the rewrite

+The goal of the rewrite rule is to prevent Apache from serving files directly (bypassing Omeka) and to route the request through the module's controller (`AccessFileController`).
+The controller checks the user's rights before serving the file or a locked placeholder.

+The module's Laminas route (`[/access]/files/:type/:filename`) matches both `/files/...` and `/access/files/...`.
+A simple internal rewrite `[NC,L]` is
+enough: its only role is to prevent Apache from serving the static file directly (the `RewriteCond %{REQUEST_FILENAME} -f` rule in Omeka's default `.htaccess` would otherwise bypass PHP entirely).
+No `mod_proxy` and no external redirect are needed.

-If you choose the flag [L], Apache will use the module ModRewrite, that is already installed for Omeka.
-For the flag [P], you should enable the module Proxy and restart Apache:
+For the flag [P], useless in most of the cases, you should enable the module Proxy and restart Apache:

 ```sh